 - Participant not on stable doses of CD related antibiotics, oral aminosalicylates, corticosteroids or methotrexate (MTX).

-- Participant diagnosed with short gut or short bowel syndrome
+- Participant diagnosed with conditions that could interfere with drug absorption including but not limited to short gut or short bowel syndrome.

 - Screening laboratory and other analyses show abnormal results.